rxin/db-readings/README.md

 ## <a name='column'> Columnar Databases

+Columnar storage and column-oriented query engine are critical to analytical workloads, e.g. OLAP.
+It's been almost 15 years since it first came out (the MonetDB paper in 1999), and almost every commercial warehouse database has a columnar engine by now.

+* [C-Store: A Column-oriented DBMS](http://www.cs.berkeley.edu/~rxin/db-papers/C-Store.pdf) and [The Vertica Analytic Database: C-Store 7 Years Later](http://vldb.org/pvldb/vol5/p1790_andrewlamb_vldb2012.pdf): C-Store is an influential, academic system done by the folks in New England.
+Vertica is the commercial incarnation of C-Store.

+* [Column-Stores vs. Row-Stores: How Different Are They Really?](http://vldb.org/pvldb/vol5/p1790_andrewlamb_vldb2012.pdf): Discusses the importance of both the columnar storage and the query engine.

+* [Dremel: Interactive Analysis of Web-Scale Datasets](http://research.google.com/pubs/pub36632.html): A jaw-dropping paper when Google published it.
+Dremel is a massively parallel analytical database used at Google for ad-hoc queries.
+The system runs on thousands of nodes to process terabytes of data in seconds.
+It applies columnar storage to complex, nested data structures.
+The paper talks a lot about the nested data structure support, and is a bit light on the details of the query execution.
+Note that a number of open source projects are claiming they are building "Dremel".
+The Dremel system achieves low-latency through massive parallelism and columnar storage, so the model doesn't necessarily make sense outside Google since very few companies in the world can afford thousands of nodes for ad-hoc queries.

+* [Processing a Trillion Cells per Mouse Click](http://vldb.org/pvldb/vol5/p1436_alexanderhall_vldb2012.pdf): Describes PowerDrill, a column-oriented, in-memory analytical database used at Google.

 ## <a name='data-parallel'> Data-Parallel Computation

+* [MapReduce: Simplified Data Processing on Large Clusters](): MapReduce is both a programming model (borrowed from an old concept in functional programming) and a system at Google for distributed data-intensive computation.
+The programming model is so simple yet expressive enough to capture a wide range of programming needs.
+The system, coupled with the model, is fault-tolerant and scalable.
+It is probably fair to say that half of the academia are now working on problems heavily influenced by MapReduce.

+* [Resilient Distributed Datasets: A Fault-Tolerant Abstraction for In-Memory Cluster Computing](http://www.cs.berkeley.edu/~rxin/db-papers/Spark.pdf): This is the research paper behind the Spark cluster computing project at Berkeley.
+Spark exposes a distributed memory abstraction called RDD, which is an immutable collection of records distributed across a cluster's memory.
+RDDs can be transformed using MapReduce style computations.
+The RDD abstraction can be orders of magnitude more efficient for workloads that exhibit strong temporal locality, e.g. query processing and iterative machine learning.
+Spark is an example of why it is important to separate the MapReduce programming model from its execution engine.

+* [Shark: SQL and Rich Analytics at Scale](https://amplab.cs.berkeley.edu/publication/shark-sql-and-rich-analytics-at-scale/): Describes the Shark system, which is the SQL engine built on top of Spark.
+More importantly, the paper discusses why previous SQL on Hadoop/MapReduce query engines were slow.

 ## <a name='trends'> Trends (Cloud Computing, Warehouse-scale Computing, New Hardware)

+* [A View of Cloud Computing](http://www.cs.berkeley.edu/~rxin/db-papers/cloudcomputing.pdf): This is THE paper on Cloud Computing.
+This paper discusses the economics and obstacles of cloud computing (referring to the elasticity of resources, not the consumer-facing "cloud") from a technical perspective.
+The obstacles presented in this paper will impact design decisions for systems running in the cloud.

+* [The Datacenter as a Computer: An Introduction to the Design of Warehouse-Scale Machines](http://www.cs.berkeley.edu/~rxin/db-papers/WarehouseScaleComputing.pdf): Google's Luiz André Barroso and Urs Hölzle explains the basics of data center hardware and software for warehouse-scale computing.
+There is an [accompanying video](http://dl.acm.org/citation.cfm?id=2019527&bnc=1).
+The video talks about the importance of cutting long-tail latency in massively parallel systems.
+The other key idea is the disaggregation of resources.
+Technologies such as GFS/HDFS already disaggregate disks because of high network bandwidth, but yet to see the same trend applying to DRAMs because that'd require low-latency networking.

+* [CAP Twelve Years Later: How the "Rules" Have Changed](http://www.cs.berkeley.edu/~rxin/db-papers/CAP.pdf): The CAP theorem, proposed by Eric Brewer, asserts that any net­worked shared-data system can have only two of three desirable properties: Consistency, Availability, and Partition-Tolerance.
+A number of NoSQL stores reference CAP to justify their decision to sacrifice consistency.
+This is Eric Brewer's writeup on CAP in retrospective, explaining "'2 of 3' formulation was always misleading because it tended to oversimplify the tensions among properties."

 ## <a name='misc'> Miscellaneous

+* [Reflections on Trusting Trust](http://www.cs.berkeley.edu/~rxin/db-papers/TrustingTrust-Thompson.pdf): Ken Thompson's Turing Award acceptance speech in 1984, describing black box backdoor issues and pointing out trust is not absolute.

 ## <a name='externel'> External Reading Lists